knix008/Smart-Contract/Ethereum/README.md

 - **3 Geth Execution Nodes**: Multiple execution clients for redundancy and load balancing
 - **Prysm Consensus Client**: Complete beacon chain and validator for PoS consensus
 - **Chain ID 1337**: Custom network identifier for private testing
-- **Pre-funded Accounts**: Multiple accounts with initial ETH for testing
+- **8 Pre-funded Accounts**: Multiple accounts with 1000 ETH each for testing
 - **JWT Authentication**: Secure communication between execution and consensus layers
 - **Easy Management**: Simple scripts to start, stop, and manage the network
 - **Background Operation**: Run services in background for development
 - **Comprehensive Logging**: Detailed logs for debugging and monitoring
+- **Process Management**: Automatic PID tracking for proper service management
+- **Smart Contract Support**: Ready for ERC-20 and other smart contract deployment

 ## Prerequisites